Quin Snyder: Don't forget about Joe Johnson

 Whichever forward spot he plays is fine with him.

-Johnson, who's averaging only half of his career scoring average of 16.5 points a game, just wants to contribute to this team, which has won eight of 11 games and is closing in on the fourth seed in the Western Conference at 31-19.
+Johnson, who's averaging only half of his career scoring average of 16.5 points a game, just wants to contribute to this team, which has won eight of 11 games and is closing in on the fourth seed in the Western Conference at 31-19.2 comments on this story